osg-htc/docs/docs/common/yum.md

             :::console
             root@host # yum install https://repo.opensciencegrid.org/osg/3.6/osg-3.6-el8-release-latest.rpm

+    !!! danger "Before considering an upgrade to OSG 3.6&hellip;" OSG 3.6 is under active development and is not currently supported for production use.

+        Due to potentially disruptive changes in protocols, contact your VO(s) to verify that they support token-based authentication and/or HTTP-based data transfer before considering an upgrade to OSG 3.6.
+        If your VO(s) don't support these new protocols or you don't know which protocols your VO(s) support, install or remain on the [OSG 3.5 release series](../release/notes.md)

 1. The only OSG repository enabled by default is the release one.
    If you want to [enable another one](#repositories) (e.g. `osg-testing`), then edit its file (e.g. `/etc/yum.repos.d/osg-testing.repo`) and change the `enabled` option from 0 to 1: